 You need somebody well-versed in alimony law.
-You need Family law lawyer Steven Winig.
+You need Family law lawyer Stephen Winig.
 Call Today...
 Contact Us

 In a divorce proceeding, the divorce attorneys can petition the court to award "alimony" or "maintenance" to either party who demonstrates the need for financial assistance and the other party's ability to pay same.

 “Pursuant to Florida Statute § 61.08(2)(a), when determining an award of alimony or maintenance, the court must consider all relevant factors including, but not limited to:

 - The standard of living established during the marriage.